Mjz86/C_colon/mcc.md

 try only focusing on what needs to be optimized before making it hard for yourself,

-the compiler isn't there to demand the best code, it's not bad to mostly write value oriented code,
+the compiler is not there to demand the best code, it is not bad to mostly write value oriented code,

-those who get boggled down in mcc or rust lifetimes want speed, but c: isn't just about speed,
+those who get boggled down in mcc or rust lifetimes want speed, but c: is not just about speed,

 its about speed if you want it, yes, but its about easier libraries, and not needing to link everything statically like rust,